-All poker games are hosted in one of two formats: cash games (also referred to as “ring games”) or tournaments.
-The rules of the game remain the same regardless of format but there are some key differences that significantly change the way the game is played.
+All real money poker games are hosted in one of two formats: cash tables (also referred to as “ring games”) or tournaments.
+The rules remain the same regardless of format but there are some key differences that significantly change the way each is played.

-Here are some of the variations players will see in both multi-table tournaments (MTTs) and sit-n-go tournaments (SNGs).
+Here are some of the real money online poker variations seen at both multi-table tournaments (MTTs) and sit-n-go tournaments (SNGs).

-- Double or Nothing: This tournament runs until half the players have been eliminated.
-Those who survive win double their buyin.
+- Double or Nothing: This tournament runs until half the field has been eliminated.
+Those who survive win double their buy-in.

-- Guaranteed: The poker site guarantees a prize pool of a minimum amount regardless of how many players join.
+- Guaranteed: The online poker site guarantees a prize pool of a minimum amount regardless of how many entrants join.

-- Deep Stack: Players start with a larger-than-average number of chips.
-Deep stack tournaments give the players more time to put their skills to use in the face of ever-increasing blinds.
+- Deep Stack: Start with a larger-than-average number of chips.
+Deep stack tournaments give more time to put their skills to use in the face of ever-increasing blinds.

-- Knockout: A part of each player’s entry fee is set aside as the bounty.
-Whenever one player knocks another out of the tournament, the player with the winning hands is immediately paid a bounty fee.
+- Knockout: A part of each entry fee is set aside as the bounty.
+As eliminations occur, those with the winning hands is immediately paid a bounty fee.
 Players who win bounties get to keep those payouts regardless of how they finish in the tournament.

 - Celebrity Bounty: A few special players (usually site pros or people who endorse the poker site) have bounties placed on their heads.
-Anyone who knocks one of those special players out of the tournament wins the bounty.
+Anyone who knocks one of them out of the tournament wins the bounty.